 Gateway Network Certificates and SSL

-When a remote machine establishes an incoming connection, its server name is transmitted and appears in the Server Name field under Gateway Network -> Incoming Connections.
-However, no identity authentication is performed when the connection is created.
-The local system accepts the remote system id without question.
-To perform identity authentication on a connection, you must use Secure Socket Layer (SSL) and certificates.
+When a remote machine establishes an incoming connection, its server name is transmitted and appears in the Server Name field under Gateway Network > Incoming Connections.
+Be aware that identity authentication is only performed when the connection is created using Secure Socket Layer (SSL).
 By default, SSL is enabled.

 When using the Gateway Network and Redundancy, SSL Certificates are automatically pushed from the redundant Master to the Backup.